jimhill/laravel-sass-base/readme.md

 ## Rocketeer

 If you are having permission problems with Rocketeer you can use `acl` on your server.
 Take a look at https://github.com/Anahkiasen/rocketeer/pull/85 for some tips.

+Also If you have separate environment config directories for your laravel application add them to `app/config/packages/anahkiasen/rocketeer/remote.php` e.g.:

+    'shared' => array(
+		'app/config/staging',
+		'{path.storage}/logs',
+		'{path.storage}/sessions',
+	),

 ---